Blob algebra approach to modular representation theory: The -canonical basis via Soergel calculus

 \subsection{Light leaves}

 Let $\un{x} = s_1s_2\dots s_m$ be an expression (a sequence of elements in $S$).
 A \emph{subsequence} of $\un{x} = s_1s_2\dots s_m$ is a sequence $\pi_1 \pi_2 \dots \pi_m$ such that $\pi_i \in \{ e, s_i \}$ for all $1 \le i \le m$.
-Instead of working with subsequences, we work with the equivalent datum of a sequence $\eb = \eb_1 \eb_2 \dots \eb_m$ of 1's and 0's giving the indicator function of a subsequence, which we refer to as a \emph{01-sequence}.
+Instead of working with subsequences, we work with the equivalent datum of a sequence $\eb = \eb_1 \eb_2 \dots \eb_m$ of 1's and 0's giving the indicator function of a subsequence, which we refer to as a $01$\emph{-sequence}.
 Associated to this, one has the \emph{Bruhat stroll}.
 It is the sequence $x_0, x_1, \dots, x_m$ defined inductively by $x_0=e$ and for $1 \le i \le m$.
 We call $x_i$ the $i^{\mathrm{th}}$-\emph{point} and $x_m$ the \emph{end-point} of the Bruhat stroll.
 We denote the end-point by $\un{x}^{\eb}$.

 \emph{ Light leaves} and \emph{Double leaves} for Soergel bimodules were introduced in \cite{LLL} and \cite{LLC}.
 They give bases, as $R$-modules of the Hom spaces between Bott-Samelson bimodules.
-We advice \cite[\S~6.4--6.5]{Li17} in order to get used to these combinatorial objects (in that paper the dot is called $m_s$, the trivalent vertex is called $j_s$ and the four and six valent vertices are called $f_{sr}$).
-We also advice to read \cite[\S~6.1--6.3]{EW}, where these bases are explained in the diagrammatic language used in this paper.
+We suggest reading \cite[\S~6.4--6.5]{Li17} in order to get used to these combinatorial objects (in that paper the dot is called $m_s$, the trivalent vertex is called $j_s$ and the four and six valent vertices are called $f_{sr}$).
+We also suggest reading \cite[\S~6.1--6.3]{EW}, where these bases are explained in the diagrammatic language used in this paper.